gray rectangle with angle

 9. Transportation of hazardous materials, driving and parking rule violations

 Remember, this is a thorough federal audit, so no stone will be left unturned.
-It is essential to keep detailed records of your business, particularly if you are still unrated.
+It is essential to keep detailed records of your business, particularly if you are still unrated and you are seeking an MC safety score.

 Finding Your MC Safety Rating